1inch/limit-order-protocol/description.md

    |_
 ```

-## Interactions
+### Interactions

-Interactions are callbacks that allow to execute arbitrary code provided by maker (provided by order) or taker (provided on fill execution).
-There are several step in order execution logic which also includes interaction calls:
+Interactions are callbacks that enable the execution of arbitrary code provided by the maker (provided by order) or taker (provided on fill execution).
+The order execution logic includes several steps that also involve interaction calls:

-1. Validate order
+1. Validate the order
-2. **Call maker pre-interaction**
+2. **Call the maker's pre-interaction**
-3. Transfer maker asset to taker
+3. Transfer the maker's asset to the taker
-4. **Call taker interaction**
+4. **Call the taker's interaction**
-5. Transfer taker asset to maker
+5. Transfer the taker's asset to the maker
-6. **Call maker post-interaction**
+6. **Call the maker's post-interaction**
-7. Emit OrderFilled event
+7. Emit the OrderFilled event

-Calls are executed in the context of limit order protocol.
-Target contract should implement `IPreInteraction` or `IPostInteraction` interfaces for maker’s pre- and post- interactions and `ITakerInteraction` for taker’s interaction.
-These interfaces declare the single callback function for maker interactions and taker interactions respectively
+Calls are executed in the context of the limit order protocol.
+The target contract should implement the `IPreInteraction` or `IPostInteraction` interfaces for the maker's pre- and post-interactions and the `ITakerInteraction` interface for the taker's interaction.
+These interfaces declare the single callback function for maker and taker interactions, respectively.

 ```solidity
 //Maker's pre-interaction